NullImprint/TavernCardsForStructuredOutput/README.md

 prompts I saved as TavernAI cards.

-Spellminerstrfile mines an input text and outputs matches delimited by "/n%/n" for use  with UNIX strfile/ GNU Fortune
+Spellminer-strfile mines an input text and outputs matches delimited by "/n%/n" for use  with UNIX strfile/ GNU Fortune